Ojos del Salado Expedition

 Flight Information

 The total number of days for your trip includes all travel to and from your destination, with some exceptions.
 Dates listed on the website start with a departure date from the U.S. and include the day you arrive home.
-For this trip you will need to arrive in Santiago, Chile on Day 2.
-You can arrive any time on Day 2.
-This necessitates an overnight flight from the U.S. beginning on Day 1 of the itinerary.
-You will be met at the airport by a Mountain Madness representative and transferred to your hotel.
+For this trip you will need to connect to La Rioja via Buenos Aires.
+Currently Aerolineas Argetinas is the only airline flying into La Rioja.
+You can arrive anytime on Day 2, though depending on your departure city an additional day of travel may be necessary to arrive on Day 2.
+Generally this necessitates an overnight flight from the U.S. beginning on Day 1 of the itinerary, connecting in BA and arriving in La Rioja.
+You will be met at the airport in La Rioja by a Mountain Madness representative and transferred to your hotel.

 Ojos del Salado Normal Route Day by Day